tejbloke/CSSParser/README.md

 CSSParser
 =========
-Implemented in an independent way, not inspired or used the standard w3c sac interfaces and classes.
+Implemented in an independent way, not inspired by or used the standard w3c sac interfaces and classes.

 Java programmers are welcome to contribute or give a design suggestion.

 Dependencies - commons-lang3-3.1.jar